sillsdev/ptx2pdf/docs/documentation/SideBars.md

 * Default: `t`
 Only relevant where there is both a background image *and* a background colour, this defines the order they are put on the page.
 Should a background image come below or above the colour.
-Line art PDFs with a tranpsarent background may display better above the colour layer, as the colour layer will not then wash them out, but .JPGs are probably better below, as .JPG images do not have transparency.
+Line art PDFs with a transparent background may display better above the colour layer, as the colour layer will not then wash them out, but .JPGs are probably better below, as .JPG images do not have transparency.

 ```\BgImageAlpha`` value(0-1)